-While no site or activity alternatives exist, three development layout alternatives for the proposed CWA exists:
+While no site or activity alternatives exist, four development layout alternatives for the proposed CWA exist:

 - 1. A "no-development" option; - 2.
-An initial phased development alternative (alternative 2); and - 3.
-A phased development option (the preferred alternative).
+An initial phased development alternative (alternative 2); - 3.
+A revised phased development option (alternative 3); and - 4.
+An amended phased development option (the preferred alternative 4).